pnikhilkumarnaik/Vehicle-Booking-System/README.md

    This platform provides separate access for users and administrators.
 While users can book and track rides, administrators have the privilege to manage bookings, handle vehicle allocations, and oversee system operations.

 ### Dependencies and Technologies Required
-The QuickGo platform is developed using a tech stack aimed at building a scalable, interactive web application:
+The RideMe platform is developed using a tech stack aimed at building a scalable, interactive web application:
 - **Frontend:** HTML, CSS, and JavaScript for responsive and interactive UI.
 - **Backend:** PHP for server-side functionality, including database interaction.
 - **Database:** MySQL for storing and managing user data, bookings, vehicle availability, and transaction records.